College of Liberal Arts & Sciences

 A complete list of undergraduate programs in the College of Liberal Arts and Sciences (CLAS) is available on the CLAS Departments and Programs page.

-Degree seeking students on the Denver Campus may change colleges or schools within the university provided they are accepted by the college or school to which they wish to transfer.
+Degree seeking students on the Denver Campus may change to or add a degree within a different college or school within the university provided they are accepted by the college or school to which they wish to change to or add a degree.
 Intra-university transfer (IUT) forms may be obtained from the student’s school or college or from the Office of the Registrar.
-Decisions on intra-university transfers are made by the college or school to which the student wishes to transfer.
-Transfer deadlines for all programs are August 1 for Fall semester, December 1 for Spring semester, and May 1 for Summer semester sessions.
+Decisions on intra-university changes are made by the college or school to which the student wishes to change to or add a degree.
+Intra-university deadlines for all programs are August 1 for fall semester, December 1 for spring semester, and May 1 for summer semester sessions.

 CLAS also offers pre-health career tracks/courses of study for students intending to pursue a health profession.
 Students with a pre-health track/course of study should work with a Health Professions Advisor – located in North Classroom (NC) 3002 – to discuss pathways to their intended health career.
 Students with a pre-health career track/course of study intending to complete an undergraduate degree must declare a major to graduate.

-CLAS Undeclared Majors should work with Success Advisors in the Center for Undergraduate Exploration & Advising (CUE&A) to create a plan to declare their intended major as early as possible in their undergraduate career.
+CLAS Undeclared students should work with Success Advisors in the Center for Undergraduate Exploration & Advising (CUE&A) to create a plan to declare their intended major as early as possible in their undergraduate career.
 CUE&A is located in Student Commons 1113.
-Undeclared Majors intending to declare a CLAS major or minor must complete the CLAS Major/Minor Declaration Form available through the CLAS Advising Office in North Classroom (NC) 1030.
+Undeclared students intending to declare a CLAS major or minor must complete the CLAS Major/Minor Declaration Form available through the CLAS Academic Advising Office in North Classroom (NC) 1030.